frikyng/repo_for_repoChat/Documentation.md

 You can detect large transients, and store they time of occurrence in `obj.event`.

 This uses the `obj.detect_events()`.
-Event detection can be using either a peak_amplitude approach [TODO : TO PUTBACK], or a more reliable approach that looks at correlated signal variations across the tree (either all of it, or a selected region such as the peri somatic area. see `idx_filter` input).
+Event detection can be using either a peak_amplitude approach [TODO : TO PUT BACK], or an approach that looks at correlated signal variations across the tree (either all of it, or a selected region such as the peri somatic area. see `idx_filter` input).

 The default uses the following steps:

-- Pairwise correlations between each pair of ROI are computed, using a moving correlation window (but see `corr_window` input)
+- Pairwise correlations between each pair of ROI are computed, using a moving correlation window (see `corr_window` input).
+If no window_side is given, the size is set as the average event width (as found by the native matlab `findpeaks` function, which returns here the width at half prominence of all events that are 2x signal RMS).

 - The average of all these Pairwise correlations is created, and indicate how correlated is the signal across the tree.
 A value of 1 indicates that an event covaried across every ROI of the tree, while a value of 0 suggest completely random variations (e.g. no activity).
-As some regions may be belongig to other neurons, the maximum may not reach 1.
+As some regions may be belonging to other neurons, the maximum may not reach 1.
 Therefore, the result is renormalized to the maximal values

   > These uncorrelated ROIs can be detected and excluded if we consider that they are uncorrelated because belonging to another cell, or are too faint to provide a usable signal. see XXXX